vigna/sux-rs/README.md

 ## serde Support

-All structures in this crate support.
+All structures in this crate support serialization with [serde].
 Support is gated by the feature `serde`.

 ## Slice by Value Support